rk1a/minetest/docs-minetester/source/quickstart/hello_minetest.rst

 Sending random actions
 ----------------------

-After manually starting a server and a dumb client via
+Let's manually start a server and a dumb client via

 .. code-block:: bash